enigmosity/learn-aws/developer-associate/exam-questions.md

 - Lambda `Catch code` is only used after function performs several retries - `ErrorEquals` and `Next` are required strings.
 - Lambda and ECS support blue/green deployments, not in place
 - use Cloudwatch events to set up lambda functions to run on a schedule, finest resolution using a cron expression is a minute.
 Might be seconds in delay between event and the lambda running.
 Triggered within the minute, but not exactly on the zero second.
+- Lambda limits compute and storage resources used to run and store function.
+Limits apply per-region and can be increased using the support centre console
+    - concurrent executions: 1000 default limit
+    - function and layer storage: 75 GB default limit
+- can run docker containers
+- lifecycle event hooks:
+    - *BeforeAllowTraffic*: hooks to run tasks before shifting traffic to the new Lambda function version
+    - *AfterAllowTraffic*: hooks to run tasks after shiting traffic to the new Lambda version
+    - Start, AllowTraffic & end cannot be scripted
+- recommended to separate lambda handler from core logic to make function clean and unit-testable

 ## CloudFormation